Xilinx/PYNQ/docs/source/pynq_libraries/xlnk.rst

       # Input buffer:  [0 1 2 3 4]

-More information about the MMIO module can be found in the :ref:`pynq-xlnk` sections
+More information about the MMIO module can be found in the :ref:`pynq-xlnk` sections.